SimonR1ley/170044-SEO/SEO/README.md

 #### Highlights
 <!-- stipulated the highlight you experienced with the project -->
 * Learning about how important SEO really is.
-* Learnign about how much data you can actually get from the users that visit the site.
+* Learning about how much data you can actually get from the users that visit the site.

 #### Challenges
 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->